IRedFoxI/SkeeveBot/README.md

 	!info "nick" "stat"
 As above but also shows additional statistics "stat"

-For all above "stat" can be a space delimited case-insensitive list of statistics that are supported by the TribesAPI.
+For all of the above "stat" can be a space delimited, case-insensitive list of statistics that are supported by the TribesAPI.

 	!help info
 Returns a list of available statistics